osrsbox/osrsbox.github.io/_posts/2018-08-27-watercooler-new-item-id-search-tool.md

 In addition to performing a check to see if the `itemComposition` is `null`, I also checked the item name for `Null`, `null` or `""` (an empty string).
 This was to remove any item ID numbers that were not valid.
 The [RuneLite API documents the ItemComposition](https://static.runelite.net/api/runelite-api/net/runelite/api/ItemComposition.html) methods, which can return a variety of useful information.
 Check the API documentation for a complete list - but some of the methods I used are listed below:

-- `getID()`: Gets the items ID (we already have this)
+- `getID()`: Gets the item's ID (we already have this)
 - `getName()`: Gets the items name
 - `getNote()`: Gets a value specifying whether the item is noted
 - `getPrice()`: Gets the store price of the item
 - `isMembers()`: Checks whether the item is members only
 - `isStackable()`: Checks whether the item is able to stack in a players inventory
 - `isTradeable()`: Returns whether or not the item can be traded to other players
-- `getInventoryActions()`: Gets an array of possible right-click menu actions the item has in a player inventory (useful to determine if an item is equipable)
+- `getInventoryActions()`: Gets an array of possibilities of right-click menu actions the item has in a player inventory (useful to determine if an item is equipable)

 From here, it was as simple as creating a JSON object and populating it with item metadata.
 The code snippet below displays the process of creating a new `JSONObject` then populating it with the item ID and name.